 When logging in to an SSO-enabled domain, the login screen will hide the 'password' field once it detects a valid domain, and the 'Login' button will be replaced with a 'Continue' button.
 The user will be redirected to log in with their Azure Active Directory credentials.
 If the user is already logged in on their browser, this may happen with no user prompts.

-Your user account provisioning and management will still be handled in tiny+, however we plan to extend this additional capability to Azure Active Directory later in 2020.
+Your user account provisioning and management will still need to be handled in tiny+.

 Note that any users whose Azure AD accounts are disabled will be unable to log in to tiny+.